Mississippi Band of Choctaw Indians: Civil Rights Movement, Vietnam War, and 1960s

 In the Civil Rights era, roughly between 1965 and 1982, Native Americans renewed their commitments to the value of their ancient heritage.
-Working to celebrate their own strengths and to exercise appropriate rights, they dramatically reversed the trend toward abandonment of Indian culture and tradition.
+They worked to celebrate their strengths and to exercise appropriate rights, dramatically reversing the trend of abandoning Indian culture and tradition.
 During the 1960s, Community Action programs connected with Native Americans were based on citizen participation.
 Democratic President John F. Kennedy decided against implementing additional termination of tribal status.
 He did enact some of the last terminations in process, such as that of the Ponca.
-Both presidents Lyndon Johnson and Republican Richard Nixon repudiated termination of the federal government's special relationships with Native American tribes.

-The Choctaw witnessed the social forces that brought Freedom Summer to their ancient homeland.
-The Civil Rights Era produced significant social change for the Choctaw in Mississippi, as their civil rights were also enhanced as conditions changed for African Americans.
-Prior to the Civil Rights Act of 1964, most jobs had been given to whites, with blacks coming second in precedence.
+Both presidents Lyndon Johnson and Republican Richard Nixon repudiated the termination of the federal government's special relationships with Native American tribes.
+In March 1968, President Johnson delivered a special message to Congress on the problems of the American Indian, titled "The Forgotten American," where he stated:We must affirm the right of the first Americans to remain Indians while exercising their rights as Americans.
+We must affirm their rights to freedom of choice and self-determination.The Choctaw witnessed the social forces that brought Freedom Summer to their ancient homeland.
+The Civil Rights Era produced significant social change for the Choctaw in Mississippi, as their civil rights improved alongside the changing conditions for African Americans.
+Before the Civil Rights Act of 1964, most jobs were given to whites, with blacks being considered second in line.

 The Choctaw, who for 150 years had identified neither as white nor black, but were discriminated against as people of color, were "left where they had always been"—in poverty.
 Donna Ladd wrote that a Choctaw, now in her 40s, remembers "as a little girl, she thought that a 'white only' sign in a local store meant she could only order white, or vanilla, ice cream.
 It was a small story, but one that shows how a third race can easily get left out of the attempts for understanding."
 The end of legalized racial segregation permitted the Choctaw to participate in public institutions and facilities that had been reserved exclusively for white patrons.

-In another major change for state and the federal government, politicians began to support institutionalized gambling to support state programs.
-Starting with New Hampshire in 1963, numerous state legislatures passed new laws to establish state-run lotteries and other gambling enterprises in order to raise money for government services.
-Native American tribes began to study gambling enterprises as a means to raise revenues on their reservations to support the economic welfare of their tribes.
+In another major change for state governments and the federal government, politicians began to support institutionalized gambling to support state programs.
+Starting with New Hampshire in 1963, numerous state legislatures passed new laws to establish state-run lotteries and other gambling enterprises to raise money for government services.
+Native American tribes began to study gambling enterprises as a means to increase revenues on their reservations to support the economic welfare of their tribes.